SenseNet/sncom-resources/_drafts/2018-01-09-starting-out-with-aurelia.md

 ### The view model

-The component list will have a two bindable properties:
+The component list will have two bindable properties:
  - ```currentContent: Content<GenericContent>``` will store the *current* tree level
  - ```children: Content<GenericContent>[]``` will store currentContent's children.
-These will be displayed into the current view
+These will be displayed in the current view.

  And will have the following methods:
  - ``currentContentChanged()`` is called by Aurelia when a new value is set to currentContent.
-We will load its children there
+We will load its children there.
  - ```navigate(content: Content<GenericContent>)``` will be called when clicking on a tree node (navigating a level below)
  - ```navigateUp()``` will set the current content to the current content's parent and navigating a level up
  - ```attached()``` will initialize the component and sets the current content to the *Portal Root*